slaski07/slaski07.github.io/index.md

 ## About Me

 Current senior in the rigorous Integrated Business and Engineering (IBE) Honors Program.
 Majoring in Finance with expected graduation in May 2024.
 Also pursuing a Graduate Masters degree in Financial Engineering with expected graduation in May 2025.
-An ambitious and driven student with skills in both the finance and engineering sides.
-These strong skills include Microsoft Office (Excel, PowerPoint, Word), R, Adobe Premiere Pro, and Salesforce.
-Most invested in a financial analysis angle using mathematics and engineering thinking in a business financial side.

 <!-- Upload your own photo and change the path -->